 Organizations need both Implementers and Integrators.

 Implementers are those who specialize in nuts and bolts execution work.
 Migrating a database, designing a landing page, and running event logistics are all examples of implementation.
 Integrators observe disparate pieces of a system working in tandem, and discern ways of helping them work better together.
-This could mean noticing where teammates have a pattern of talking past each other and intervening to resolve confusion before the wrong thing gets built, or recognizing that two people want to develop similar skillsets and pairing them up to take an online course together.
+This could mean noticing where teammates have a pattern of talking past each other and intervening to resolve confusion before the wrong thing gets built, or recognizing that two people want to develop similar skillsets and pairing them up to take a course together.

 As organizations age, the technical and human systems being maintained grow in size and complexity.
 The more pieces you have, the more different ways there are for them to malfunction.
-This is when the need for Integrators who can recombine or fine tune the pieces so they run together more powerfully, or reliably, or humanely, starts to really show.
+This is when the need for Integrators who can recombine or fine tune the pieces so they run together more powerfully, or reliably, or humanely, really starts to show.

 You might know Integrators under a different name: managers.
 Good management is more than bossing people around.
 A good manager bridges the divergence in people’s frames of reference, creating shared meaning so that more than one person can do productive work on same problem.
 Inevitably flat organizations realize they need management once they hit a certain scale.
 Without designated Integrators, it becomes unclear where individual contributors can make the best impact—to say nothing about where they go when things stop working.
-Meanwhile, managers who do just boss people around leave their people feeling helpless and blindsided as a matter of daily course, as they lack a sense of the bigger cohesive picture and their role in influencing it.
+Meanwhile, managers who do just boss people around leave their direct reports feeling helpless and blindsided as a matter of daily course, as they lack a sense of the bigger cohesive picture and their role in influencing it.

 Changing your toolset at a point when you’re facing high stress and high stakes is exceedingly difficult.
 When nothing is working, and the pressure is weighing on your chest, stopping to ask yourself and your collaborators why things feel so off, or whether you’re all solving the right problem, can seem like the most outrageous thing anyone could possibly do.
 Yet this sort of non-complementary behavior may be the best way to ensure integrity in the systems you’re all maintaining.